What Ergonomic Exercises Improve Office Worker Posture?

 For deeper shoulder relief, try the cross-body shoulder stretch by bringing one arm across the chest whilst supporting it with the opposite hand.
 The upper trapezius stretch involves placing one hand on top of the head and gently pulling toward the same shoulder, holding for 15-20 seconds on each side.
 Finally, perform shoulder blade squeezes by drawing the shoulders back and down, holding briefly before releasing.

 Perform these stretches every two hours during the workday to maintain flexibility and prevent tension buildup.
 It's crucial to execute each movement slowly and mindfully, never forcing the stretch beyond comfortable limits.
 If persistent pain or discomfort occurs, consult a healthcare professional for personalised guidance.
 Regular practice of these stretches, combined with proper ergonomic setup, can significantly improve upper body comfort and reduce the risk of repetitive strain injuries common among office workers.
-For optimal results, consider visiting an expert who specialises in fast symptom relief and identifying underlying postural issues.
+For severe or persistent discomfort, soft tissue manipulation performed by qualified therapists may provide additional relief.

 Core Strengthening Exercises